What people actually take NAD supplements for, from energy and focus to metabolic support and longevity, and what the human trials really show.

 Doses in the published human trials cluster around 300 to 1000 mg per day of the precursor (NR or NMN).
 That's the range where Martens saw blood-NAD elevation and Yoshino saw metabolic improvement.

 Same label.
-Ten times the delivered dose.
+Roughly ten times the delivered dose.

-This is why every VERO protocol puts delivery method ahead of the label dose.
+This is why every VERO protocol puts delivery method ahead of label dose.
 If it doesn't reach your cells, it doesn't matter what the bottle says.

 Who shouldn't take an NAD supplement?